iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 ~~~~~~~~~~~~~~~~~~~

 On IQM quantum computers without computational resonators
-(the IQM Crystal architecture), we can use the default Qiskit transpiler:
+(the IQM Crystal architecture), we can use the default Qiskit transpiler.
+Starting from the :ref:`GHZ circuit <GHZ_circuit>` we created above:

 .. code-block:: python